solliancenet/tech-immersion-data-ai/day2-exp3/README.md

 4. If you see your model in the above list, you are now ready to continue on to the next exercise.

-## Exercise 2: Understanding the automated ML generated forecast model using model explainability
+## Exercise 2: Understanding the automated ML generated model using model explainability

-## Task 1: Create the Azure Notebooks project
+### Task 1: Create the Azure Notebooks project

 To complete this task, you will use an Azure Notebook and Azure Machine Learning.